 Secondary school & Gymnasium

-Secondary school & Gymnasium SOT
+Secondary school & Gymnasium at SOT

-The School of Tomorrow (SOT) Secondary and Gymnasium programs combine German-English bilingual education with the benefits of small classes and personalized attention.
+The School of Tomorrow (SOT) secondary and gymnasium programs combine German-English bilingual education with the benefits of small classes and personalized attention.
 Students learn primarily through real-world projects, supported by individual coaching that helps them translate academic knowledge into practical competencies such as problem-solving, collaboration, self-management, and effective study habits.

 Augustinerhof - ZH City